 One of the nice features about these bunk beds is that the bottom bunk is interchangeable.
 You aren’t limited to the swatches available with the bunk bed, you can actually swap out the bottom bunk for any single bed you like (including toddler beds).

-You might notice that some of the bunk beds in the screenshots above have ladders on each side of the bed.
-The placement of the ladder is actually a customisable feature.
+It is also possible to customise ladder placement.
 By default, placing a bunk bed or loft bed against a wall will automatically cause one of the ladders to disappear.
 When you place a bunk bed centrally in a room, it will have two ladders.

 This feature is toggleable, however.
 When you are in the Comfort or Bedroom category of Build Mode, there will be a small widget in the bottom right of the menu labelled Auto Bunk Beds.
 This functions very similarly to the Auto-Counters Tool and can be turned on and off depending on your preference.